The Complete Homeowner’s Guide to Buying a Hot Tub

 How to Choose The Right Size

-The most popular size hot tubs are 2 person and 6 person.
-The singles (or couples) tub and the “go big or go home” tub – enough to comfortably fit a family of 4.
+The most popular size hot tubs are two-person and six-person.
+The singles (or couples) tub and the “go big or go home” tub – enough to comfortably fit a family of four.
 “No one ever regrets buying the bigger tub,” says Alice.

 When buying a hot tub for your entire family, you need to make sure you choose one with enough room.
 A good rule of thumb is a 100 gallons per person.